brunoeiterer/lifejournaler/README.md

 - Simple & Intuitive: Focused on providing a clean and minimalistic journaling experience

 ### Planned Features and Improvements
-- Allow adding audio to entries
+- Adding audio to entries
-- Allow classification of entries by topic and provide topic statistics
+- Classification of entries by topic and provide topic statistics
+- Exporting entries and statistics
 - Overhaul the frontend

 ## Usage